CiroLee/ChatY/README.md

 - Support for multiple platforms.
 - Support i18n(default is Chinese).
-- Data is completely localized, no user data is recorded.
+- Data is completely localized(use `indexDB`), no user data is recorded.
-- UI is completely independent and does not rely on third-party UI libraries.
+- UI is completely independent and does not relay on third-party UI libraries.
 - Interaction is simple and easy to use, supporting shortcut key operation.
 - More controllable history session mode, which can ensure the accuracy of the results and save your token at the same time.
-- Based on the MIT protocol , open-source and free.
+- Based on the MIT protocol, open-source and free.

 ## Download